Subscribe today and hell yes!

 Choosing a venue is one of the most delicate decisions that event professionals face.
-A research found what influences that decision.
+A research found what influences the decision to choose venues.

 The largest trade shows in the meeting and event industry are mainly focused about connecting two audiences: event professionals and venues.

 If you walk the floor of IBTM or IMEX events you will notice dozens of venues (sometimes through convention bureaus or national tourism boards) from around the world trying to win planners' favour.

 Hosted buyers programs where created to facilitate this connection.
 Some hosted buyers programs pay for travel and accommodation expenses, give access to VIP lounges and lavish private events if the event professional is able to demonstrate they manage venue budget and are willing to make appointments.